 Register and you will be emailed information about how to join the program using the free Zoom app or by calling in using a toll-free number.

-Behavior Series: Tantrum Tamer Toolbox – Stop the Meltdown Before it Starts!
-March’s Tool: Behavior Reward Chart (Virtual) Do you wish you had a kit filled with “tools” you could use to stop meltdowns before they start?
+Virtual Behavior Series: Tantrum Tamer Toolbox – Stop the Meltdown Before it Starts!
+May’s Tool: Visual Schedules Do you wish you had a kit filled with “tools” you could use to stop meltdowns before they start?
 Do you want strategies to motivate your child toward positive behavior?
 Join us each month to learn how to use one of the tools in our Tantrum Tamer Toolbox to help your child aged 18 months – 6 years control behavior and manage emotions.
 This program is designed for children with or without identified development concerns.
-Join Kathy Nash, M.Ed., as she leads you through another tool in the Tantrum Tamer Toolbox – the Behavior Reward Chart.
-Kathy will walk you through strategies to manage behavior at home as well as to help find other ways to respond to your child.
-She will answer your questions on a variety of topics, which can be asked during the program or submitted upon registration.
+Join Ochanya Wells, M.Ed., as she leads you through another tool in the Tantrum Tamer Toolbox.
+She will explore visual schedules including the first, then chart to manage behavior as we transition into summer and need tools to structure the day.
+She will also answer your questions on a variety of topics, which can be asked during the program or submitted upon registration.
 7-8 p.m.

-Music Therapy & More On Demand (Videos)
+Music Therapy & More on Demand (Videos)

-For these videos, Connecting for Kids has collaborated with local music therapists to produce Music Therapy & More On Demand videos you can play anytime.
-Videos are available in both English and Spanish.
-These videos are created in partnership with Westlake Porter Public Library, and supported in part by the residents of Cuyahoga County through a public grant from Cuyahoga Arts & Culture.
+Connecting for Kids collaborates with local music therapists to produce Music Therapy & More on Demand videos you can play anytime.
+Videos are available in both English and Spanish.Get your free kit that will give you everything you need to watch and complete the activities included in the videos.
+April kits will be available starting on May 9.
+Either pick up your kits on a first-come, first-served basis at the Westlake Porter Public Library at the Youth Services desk or drive-through window.
+Or, if you prefer, a kit will be mailed to your residence if you fill out the form on our website (connectingforkids.org/MusicOnDemand).
+Please note that mail can be delayed due to circumstances outside of our control.
+These kits are created in partnership with Westlake Porter Public Library and supported in part by the residents of Cuyahoga County through a public grant from Cuyahoga Arts & Culture.